 Oven not reaching temperature

-This guide walks you through diagnosing and fixing an oven that won’t reach the set temperature on the GE JB655SKSS electric range.
-We’ll cover the most common causes, the parts most likely to blame, and clear repair steps you can follow at home.
-Most homeowners with basic mechanical confidence can complete this repair in 1–2 hours, saving hundreds of dollars over a professional service call.
+In this guide, I’ll take you through diagnosing and fixing an oven that won’t reach the set temperature on the GE JB655SKSS electric range.
+We’ll go over the most common causes, the parts likely to be at fault, and clear steps you can follow at home.
+Most homeowners with basic mechanical skills can complete this repair in 1–2 hours, saving hundreds of dollars over a professional service call.

 Common Symptoms & Causes

-Before diving in, confirm your situation matches one or more of these common signs of a temperature problem on the GE JB655SKSS:
+Before we get started, let’s confirm your oven is showing one or more of these common signs of a temperature issue on the GE JB655SKSS:

 - Oven preheats very slowly or never reaches the set temperature